pilot2254/pilot2254.github.io/content/blog/boiled-water-the-third.md

 description: "Don't ask me.
 Please ask gerald.
 Thank you"
 ---

+The full story of [Boiled Water the Third](https://steamcommunity.com/id/pilot2254/)

 ## Prologue: The Curse Begins

 It all started in 1347.
 My great-grandfather, whose name was actually "Baldwin Water" but nobody could read back then, was captured by illiterate peasants during a village raid.
 The execution order read "boil water for the lord's tea" but due to a catastrophic spelling error and general stupidity, it became "boil Baldwin Water."